PhoenixTales/phoenix-docs/lore/cults.md

 Priester des Gottes *Adanos* [...] waren die Magier des Wasserkreises, nur dem Gott der Dunkelheit und des Todes, *Beliar*, waren keine Priester geweiht, denn seine Mächte waren von finsterer Natur.
 [M]

 Also the *Lore of the Gods* at least implies, that no priests may be consecrated to Beliar, as they are not mentioned.
-According to the sources there may indeed be no priests of beliar - at least not anymore at the time during which the story takes place.
-And at least not where the myrtanian regime is in control - in the colony they aren't...
+According to the sources there may indeed be no Priests of Beliar - at least not anymore at the time during which the story takes place.
+And at least not where the Myrtanian Regime is in control - in the Colony they aren't...

 The "clergy" of Myrtana is thus divided into the priests of fire and the priests of water (which in the sources were identified with the *circles*), while as a whole, as the communities of followers, they are described as the "House of Innos" and the "House of Adanos".
 Similar to what in Christianity would be described as the Roman-Catholic or Protestant or Orthodox Church etc. Just that here they were reconciled in form of the faith into the three Gods.